-While it is true that the majority of the nutrition science professionals recommend
+While it is true that the majority of nutrition science professionals recommend

-50-60 percent of calories in a diet come from carbohydrate, carbs are not only sugar, pizza, white bread, pretzels, French fries, and potato chips.
+50-60 percent of calories in a diet come from carbohydrates, carbs are not only sugar, pizza, white bread, pretzels, French fries, and potato chips.

 So, the vast majority of evidence points to:

-- Those who eat more fruits, vegetables, legumes, and whole grains reduce their risk for preventable disease and live a healthier, longer and stronger life.
+- Those who eat more fruits, vegetables, legumes, and whole grains reduce their risk for preventable disease and live healthier, longer, and stronger life.

 We need to start to get it right

 on how to make healthy choices and eat whole, real foods instead of focusing on one macronutrient being “in or out” of vogue.
 If we don’t get this right, in ten or twenty years we’ll have a whole different health problem on our hands because we will have swung from high-sugar to high-fat diets, mostly junk.